 Motivation and encouragement

 The TTRS program helps to build a learner’s confidence through step-by-step learning and can facilitate computer skills which are important for gifted children who can use the Internet as a tool for exploring ideas in greater depth.
-If you think your gifted child can benefit from TTRS, use the below button to apply for a free trial of the course or just get in touch with a member of our team.

 It’s key to remember that giftedness is often first noticed when children enter school.
 A child may easily progress a grade or two beyond their level, particularly in a specific subject area, but still remain at the same social and emotional developmental level as their peers.